Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Deployment/README.md

 ## Overview

 This sample demonstrates how to deploy a Node.js & Express web application to **Azure Cloud** using the [Azure App Service](https://docs.microsoft.com/azure/app-service/).
 The application used in this sample is a slightly modified version of the web app from [**chapter 2-1**](../2-Authorization/1-call-graph/README.md).
-The steps here apply similarly to Azure AD and Azure AD B2C apps.
+The steps here apply similarly to Microsoft Entra ID and Azure Active Directory B2C apps.

 One of the principles of security is to place credentials like secrets and certificates out of your code and use it in a manner that allows them to be replaced or rotated without incurring a downtime.
 As such, this sample also uses the [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/about-keys-secrets-certificates) to store client secrets safely on the cloud.

 ## Scenario

-1. The client application uses the **MSAL Node** (via [microsoft-identity-express](https://github.com/Azure-Samples/microsoft-identity-express)) to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.
+1. The client application uses the **MSAL Node** (via [microsoft-identity-express](https://github.com/Azure-Samples/microsoft-identity-express)) to sign-in a user and obtain a JWT **Access Token** from **Microsoft Entra ID**.
 1. The **Access Token** is used as a *bearer* token to authorize the user to access the **resource** (MS Graph).
 1. The **resource server** responds with the resource that the user has access to.